chamons/xsBuild/README.md

 # xsBuild

-Script to invoke Build -> Build All in an open Xamarin Studio
+Script to invoke Build -> Build All and (Start Debugging) in an open Xamarin Studio

 # Instrucitions